-Augusta Read Thomas, University Professor of Composition at the University of Chicago, prolific composer, educator, consummate citizen of the profession, and Pulitzer Prize in Music finalist, delivered the Spring 2014 Commencement address at the University of Illinois, Urbana.
+Augusta Read Thomas, University Professor of Composition at the University of Chicago, prolific composer, educator, consummate citizen of the profession, and Pulitzer Prize in Music finalist, delivered the Spring 2014 Commencement address at the University of Illinois at Urbana-Champaign.

 Graduates: I offer hearty congratulations!
 It takes courage to have attended a world-class University such as the University of Illinois with its stellar School of Music, where the standards are extraordinary and the culture is absolutely committed to excellence.
 What a privilege to have been members of this distinctive, empowering, and transformative culture.
 Amazing environments of this kind thrive thanks to exceptional leaders, mentors, teachers, colleagues, and friends.